Samoftheforrest/milestone-project-one/README.md

 ![Pages](docs/screenshots/setup/pages-2.png)

-3. MAke sure the branch is set to 'main' and the folder set to 'root' - click save to publish your GitHub page!
+3. Make sure the branch is set to 'main' and the folder set to 'root' - click save to publish your GitHub page!

 ![Branch and root](docs/screenshots/setup/pages-3.png)